Headache & Pain

 This patient illustrates many aspects of severe eclampsia associated with HELLP syndrome.
 She had a rapid progression of neurologic symptoms in the early postpartum period.
 Symptoms resolved rapidly with aggressive treatment of hypertension, seizures, and cerebral edema.

-• Hyperemesis gravidarum causes thiamine deficiency, Wernicke encephalopathy, and Korsakoff syndrome.
+• Hyperemesis gravidarum causes thiamine deficiency, Wernicke encephalopathy, and Korsakoff syndrome if left untreated.

 • Most strokes occurred in the peripartum period and the risk factors differed from the general population.